A solemn procession, then vigils mark the deaths of Ohio officers

 Westerville Officers Eric Joering, 39, and Anthony Morelli, 54, were fatally shot Saturday as they entered an apartment in their city, a northern suburb of Columbus.

 The suspect, Quentin Lamar Smith, was hospitalized and taken into custody, police spokeswoman Christa Dickey said.

-On Sunday, he was charged with two counts of aggravated murder.
+On Sunday, Smith was charged with two counts of aggravated murder, prosecutors said.
+If he survives, the case would be eligible for the death penalty, Prosecuting Attorney Ron O'Brien said in a statement.
+A 2008 burglary with firearm conviction barred him from possessing a firearm, O'Brien said.

 The Westerville deaths shook the populace and resonated in the halls of power -- in Columbus, the state capital, and in Washington, D.C.